 While it might be tempting to throw back a few after the “I dos” to loosen up for your moment in the spotlight, use common sense.
 Has consuming a bunch of alcohol in a short amount of time ever helped you be more articulate, quick on your feet, or sensitive to the passage of time?
 My guess is no. Wait until after your speech to take advantage of the open bar, because it will be clear to the crowd (especially the groom) if you are not in your best frame of mind.

 Nowhere is the phrase “practice makes perfect” more true than in public speaking.
 Besides familiarizing yourself with the material, you’ll be able to hear any mistakes, awkward phrasing, or weird timing when experiencing the words out loud.
-Practice reading your speech to a partner or friend, get their feedback (and have them time you so you know if you need to add or cut), and practice again until you feel solid.
+Practice reading your entire speech to a partner or friend before the wedding reception, get their feedback (and have them time you so you know if you need to add or cut), and practice again until you feel solid.

 If you have a bring-down-the-house kind of best man speech but no one can understand it, what good will it do?
 Make sure your one-liners zing and your heartfelt wishes bring tears by speaking loudly and clearly, enunciating your words, and appropriately using a microphone or any AV equipment that’s provided.

 Every public speaker misses a line or trips up their words now and then.
 Rather than drawing attention to an error by apologizing profusely or joking about how bad a speech-giver you are, simply make a quick correction or skip over it and move on.
 Dwell any further, and your audience will get uncomfortable or lose confidence in you.